jab301/InfoSci1073/README.md

 This is a Repo!

-Jay Palat / vpalat@pitt.edu
+Jake Bachorski / jab301@pitt.edu
 ==================
 Three Facts About Me
 ---

-*   I enjoy reading.
+*   I am a senior.
-*   I am a Pitt Graduate.
+*   I play video games all day.
-*   I have run a half-marathon.
+*   I have a beard.

 ---
 Make some changes locally.
 I want to add  a sentence.